lynnfaraday/aresmush.com/tutorials/manage/directory.md

 You *can* register a private game, but you must do so manually.
 With an admin character, type `game/register` in-game.

 {% note %}
 You cannot link character to player handles until your game is registered.
-This is a big reason why you might want to register a private game.
+This is the main reason why you might want to register a private game.
 {% endnote %}

 ## Status